 A founding member of Topology, John studied saxophone at the Queensland Conservatorium Of Music, graduating with a Diploma in Jazz in 1987.
-He has been performing and teaching for 30 years, has toured Australia, Europe, the US, Canada, India, Singapore and Indonesia, released 15 albums of music by Australian and international composers, and his compositions have been played on radio and television worldwide.
-Babbage is a sought after cross art-form composer, with commissions for such works as R&J (Expressions Dance Company), Argus (Dead Puppet Society) and Ocean’s Skin (Heidi Duckler Dance Theatre, USA).
-He has recorded and performed with the above groups as well as Terry Riley (USA), the Brodsky Quartet (UK), Abhinaya Theatre Company (India), Kate Miller-Heidke, Katie Noonan, the Kransky Sisters, Christine Anu, Trichotomy, TaikOz, William Barton, Grant Collins and many more.
-Babbage is also a driving force in Topology’s Top Up education program and is actively sought after by teachers around the country to deliver improvisation and composition workshops.
+He has been performing and teaching for over 30 years, has toured Australia, Europe, the US, Canada, India, Singapore and Indonesia, released 15 albums of music by Australian and international composers, and his compositions have been played on radio and television worldwide.
+Babbage is a sought-after, cross-artform composer, with commissions for such works as R&J (Expressions Dance Company), Argus (Dead Puppet Society) and Ocean’s Skin (Heidi Duckler Dance Theatre, USA).
+He has recorded and performed with the above groups as well as with Terry Riley (USA), the Brodsky Quartet (UK), Abhinaya Theatre Company (India), Kate Miller-Heidke, Katie Noonan, the Kransky Sisters, Christine Anu, Trichotomy, TaikOz, William Barton, Grant Collins and many more.
+Babbage is also a driving force behind Topology’s Top Up education program and is actively sought after by teachers around the country to deliver improvisation and composition workshops.

-Robert is Senior Lecturer in Composition at the University of Qld.
-He studied composition with Terry Riley after studying Indian music in Kerala and before completing his composition PhD.
+Robert is Head of Composition at the University of Queensland.
+He studied composition with Terry Riley after researching Indian music in Kerala and before completing his PhD in composition.
 He was a bassist in the Australian Opera, Sydney Symphony and Queensland Symphony orchestras, and has featured as bassist in many festivals.
 He has also tutored as bassist and composer in many conferences, including the Mt Buller Chamber Music Summer School and Australian String Association National Conference.
 He regularly tours with Topology and other ensembles, and his compositions are regularly performed, recorded and broadcast around the world.
 All of Australia’s professional orchestras and many leading festivals, soloists and ensembles have commissioned and performed his works, including the Brodsky Quartet (London), Australian String Quartet, Karin Schaupp, Southern Cross Soloists, Paul Dresher Ensemble (San Francisco), Newspeak (New York) and many more.

 Highly-respected performance artist, session musician, and music educator, Christa is as comfortable lending her talents to the orchestra pit as she is in character wardrobe, playing on stage with Led Zeppelin or playing solo violin and strolling the stage with Expressions Dance Company.
-One of Topology’s founders, a steadying influence and strong driving force towards the shared common goal, Christa has helped steer Topology from the start, emerging as Finance and Education Director.
-When she’s not playing with Topology, she performs a wide range of chamber music, her long-held passion.
-She also plays orchestral music with the Queensland Symphony Orchestra, gigs with bands and teaches violin in her private studio and as guest at various education institutions.
-Christa studied at the University of Queensland (BMus Hon 1991) with Elizabeth Morgan, in London (1991 – 1993) with Emanuel Herwitz of the Melos Ensemble and at the Queensland Conservatorium with Carmel Kaine, obtaining her Master of Music in 1996.
+One of Topology’s founders, a steadying influence and strong driving force towards the shared common goal, Christa has helped steer Topology from the start, emerging as Creative and Education Director.
+When she’s not playing with Topology, she performs a wide range of chamber music (she and Therese are two thirds of the Muses Trio with cellist Louise King), her long-held passion.
+She also plays orchestral music with the Queensland Symphony Orchestra, gigs with bands and teaches violin at Brisbane Girls Grammar School, in her private studio and as a guest at various education institutions.
+Christa studied at the University of Queensland (BMus Hon 1991) with Elizabeth Morgan, in London (1991 – 1993) with Emanuel Herwitz of the Melos Ensemble and at the Queensland Conservatorium of Music with Carmel Kaine, obtaining her Master of Music in 1996.
 In London, she played with the Olyver Gypsy Ensemble.